liuyucce/m2containers/README.txt

 On Linux, if any volume write permission issue occurs, try changing the owner of data directory ${DATA_PATH_HOST}  to current user like: sudo chown -R $(id -u):$(id -g) ~/.laradock/data

+Elasticsearch is not performing well on Mac.
+Disable elasticsearch and kibana if they are using too much system resources.